-We can easily observe that: (i) the amount of data is significant (more in terms of cardinality than in terms of volume because most data can be encoded), (ii) queries can be rather complex (e.g., a doctor asks for the last antibiotics prescribed to the patient), (iii) sophisticated access rights management using views and aggregate functions are highly required (e.g., a statistical organization may access aggregate values only but not the raw data), (iv) atomicity must be preserved (e.g., when the pharmacist delivers drugs) and (v) durability is mandatory, without compromising data privacy (logged data stored outside the card must be protected).
+We can easily observe that: (i) the amount of data is significant (more in terms of cardinality than in terms of volume because most data can be encoded); (ii) queries can be rather complex (e.g., a doctor asks for the last antibiotics prescribed to the patient); (iii) sophisticated access rights management using views and aggregate functions are highly required (e.g., a statistical organization may access aggregate values only but not the raw data); (iv) atomicity must be preserved (e.g., when the pharmacist delivers drugs); and (v) durability is mandatory, without compromising data privacy (logged data stored outside the card must be protected).

-One may wonder whether the holder's health data must be stored in a smartcard or in a centralized database.
+One may wonder whether the holder's health data ought to be stored in a smartcard or in a centralized database.
 The benefit of distributing the healthcare database on smartcards is threefold.
-First, health data must be made highly available (anywhere, anytime, on any terminal and without requiring a network connection).
-Second, storing sensitive data on a centralized server may hurt privacy.
+First, health data must be made highly available (anywhere, anytime, on any terminal, and without requiring a network connection).
+Second, storing sensitive data on a centralized server may damage privacy.
 Third, maintaining a centralized database is fairly complex due to the variety of data sources.
-Assuming the health data is stored in the smartcard, the next question is why the aforementioned database capabilities need be hosted in the smartcard rather than the terminals.
+Assuming the health data is stored in the smartcard, the next question is why the aforementioned database capabilities need to be hosted in the smartcard rather than the terminals.
 The answer is again availability (the data must be exploited on any terminal) and privacy.
-Regarding privacy, since the data must be confined in the chip, so must be the query engine and the view manager.
-The smartcard being the unique trusted part of the system, access rights and transaction management cannot be delegated to an untrusted terminal.
+Regarding privacy, since the data must be confined in the chip, so must the query engine and the view manager.
+As the smartcard is the unique trusted part of the system, access rights and transaction management cannot be delegated to an untrusted terminal.

-3 Problem Formulation
+3 Problem formulation

 In this section, we make clear the smartcard constraints in order to derive design rules for the PicoDBMS and state the problem.
-Our analysis is based on the characteristics of both existing smartcard products and current prototypes [23, 10], and thus, should be valid for a while.
+Our analysis is based on the characteristics of both existing smartcard products and current prototypes [16, 39], and thus, should be valid for a while.
 We also discuss how the main constraints of the smartcard will evolve in a near future.

-3.1 SmartCard constraints
+3.1 Smartcard constraints

-Current smartcards include in a monolithic chip, a 32 bits RISC processor at about 30 MIPS, memory modules (of about 96 KB of ROM, 4 KB of static RAM and 128 KB of EEPROM), security components and take their electrical energy from the terminal [23].
-ROM is used to store the operating system, fixed data and standard routines.
-RAM is used as working memory for calculating results.
+Current smartcards include in a monolithic chip, a 32 bits RISC processor at about 30 MIPS, memory modules (of about 96 kB of ROM, 4 kB of static RAM, and 128 kB of EEPROM), security components (to prevent tampering), and take their electrical energy from the terminal [39].
+ROM is used to store the operating system, the JavaCard virtual machine, fixed data, and standard routines.
+RAM is used as working memory for maintaining an execution stack and calculating results.
 EEPROM is used to store persistent information.
-EEPROM has very fast read time (60-100 ns/word) comparable to RAM, but a dramatically slow write time (10 ms/word).
+EEPROM has very fast read time (60-100 ns/word) comparable to old-fashion RAM, but a dramatically slow write time (more than 1 ms/word).

-The main constraints of current smartcards are therefore: (i) the very limited storage capacity; (ii) the very slow write time in EEPROM; (iii) the extremely reduced size of the RAM; (iv) the lack of autonomy and (v) a high security level that must be preserved in all situations.
+The main constraints of current smartcards are therefore: (i) the very limited storage capacity; (ii) the very slow write time in EEPROM; (iii) the extremely reduced size of the RAM; (iv) the lack of autonomy; and (v) a high security level that must be preserved in all situations.
 These constraints strongly distinguish smartcards from any other computing devices, including lightweight computers like PDA.